astrolovesdata/Projects/TN_Housing.md

-Below is a **clean explanation suitable for your project documentation** and also useful if someone asks about it in an interview.

----

 # Converting `SaleDate` to a Standard SQL Date

 The original `SaleDate` column contained dates stored as **text strings** such as: